Falkgaard/DV1478/doc/diary_week_18.md

 Seems I lasted to just a bit past 3 PM before passing out, just woke up and it's now 10:30 PM.
 I haven't heard from Lawrence, but I'll wait until a not so ungodly hour and check with him tomorrow if we can have the meeting sometime during the weekend or maybe on Monday instead.
 Sorry, I hope it didn't cause an inconvenience!

-**Update:** Seems Lawrency was busy on Friday anyways, so we rescheduled for next week.
+**Update:** Seems Lawrence was busy on Friday anyways, so we rescheduled for next week.
 Meeting's on Tuesday.